pinterest/secor/README.kubernetes.md

+# Secor on kubernetes / GKE

+This document contains notes for setting up secor on kuberntes / GKE and describing it's setup.

+# Setup

-# Create service account for secor
+## Create service account for secor

 You will need a service account for accessing other APIs in the GCP ecosystem.[1]